algolab-quantique/quantumcrypto-frontend/README.md

 ## Useful VS Code extensions

 These are the VS Code extensions you should have installed to make your life easier with this project:
--Tailwind CSS IntelliSense
+- Tailwind CSS IntelliSense
--Simple React Snippets
+- Simple React Snippets
--Prettier
+- Prettier
--Color info
+- Color info

 ## Contributing